vishals66-gif/Hyundai-Motor-India_/README.md

 ## ✔️ Conclusion

 This Power BI project demonstrates strong understanding of business analytics using real-world sales data.
 It covers essential skills required for analytics roles, including DAX, modeling, and visualization design.

-Feel free to reuse or extend the dashboard for deeper insights!